Lamnao Singto

 Lamnao Singto (ລຳເນາ ສິງໂຕ) born 15 April 1988 in Luang Prabang, is a Laotian former football player.
-He played for several clubs in Thailand, including the Provincial Electricity Authority (now known as Buriram United), but he is most known for his time in YOTHA FC (MCTPC FC) in the Lao Premier League.
+He played for several clubs in Thailand, including the Provincial Electricity Authority (now known as Buriram United), but he is best known for his time with YOTHA FC (MCTPC FC) in the Lao Premier League.

 He retired in 2013 and became a coach, assisting Dave Booth in the 2014 AFF Championship.

 He featured in Beerlao's advertisement for the 2009 Southeast Asian Games, which was held in Vientiane.